rusefi/rusefi_documentation/misc/Saab_Trionic_8_Combustion Detection Module_on_Mazda_Miata_running_rusEfi/readme.md

 ![combustion](combustion_signal.png)

+# Overview

-While Saab Trionic systems were using ion sense more or less forever, only the latest generation eighth generation uses individual ignition coils and external CDM.
+While Saab Trionic systems were using ion sense forever, only the latest eighth generation uses individual ignition coils and external CDM.
 Prior to T8, a highly integrated ignition cassette was used which would make repurposing it for DIY applications harder.
+Trionic 8 system does not have camshaft position sensor or knock sensor with combustion detection module running on ion sensing signal from ignition coil producing both phase and detonation detection.

 More recently, Mazda and BMW seem to be using ion sensing approach again.